clemsos/mapmakers.space/_posts/2018-01-05-call-workshop.md

 **Workshops in Shenzhen & Shanghai, February 28th - March 10th 2018**

 We are hosting a workshop called *MAPPING SPACES FOR MAKING* in China from February 28th to March 10th 2018.
-The first part will take part in Shanghai from Feb 28th to Mar 2nd with a public restitution on March 3rd.
+The first part will take place in Shanghai from Feb 28th to Mar 2nd with a public restitution on March 3rd.
 The second part will be hosted in Shenzhen on Mar 6th to 9th with a final event on March 10.

 ![](/uploads/1280px-Makerspace_SLUB.jpg)